 Use luggage tags to create disposable swatches of custom colours, for a quick and simple palette idea

 Watercolour pencils can often be tricky to transport without breaking.
 Create a colour swatch as a mini, portable palette.
 You can use luggage tags, off cuts of cartridge paper or the backs of old business cards to create your swatches.
 Just ensure the surface has a rough tooth and is durable, to withstand the application of water and pressure when laying down the colour.

 Press firmly to lay down as much pigment as possible and use a water brush pen to activate the colour on the go.
 Once dry, it can be used again and again, and when one tag runs out, simply throw it away.
 You can combine and layer different colours to create new shades and custom palettes.
-Cass Art Watercolour Pastels are a bold selection of colours perfect for combining and mixing shades.
+Cass Art Watercolour Pencils are a bold selection of colours perfect for combining and mixing shades.

 Watercolour markers can also be used to create a temporary colour palette.
 Using a sheet of acetate, apply a generous amount to the sheet, applying more colour as each layer dries.
 When applying water, the colour lifts from the sheet, allowing you to mix and lift colour directly onto your work with a brush.

 Painting in plein air can be a challenge, especially when the comforts of your studio are left behind.
 The Jullian Sketch Box Travel Easel is light and easily dismantled, with a free carry bag to make transporting from A to B a smoother ride.
 The Jakar Easel with Telescopic Legs lets you adjust your easel to suit your surroundings.
 Whether you’re on rocky moors or a sandy hilltop, this easel can adjust to suit any situation.